vivid-planet/dev-process-manager/README.md

         {
              name: "api",
              script: "npm run start",
-             group: ["foo", "bar"], //to access a group of scripts in all commands
+             group: ["foo", "bar"], //to access a group of scripts in all commands using @groupname
              waitOn: [
                 "packages/foo/lib/index.d.ts", //wait until package is built
                 "tcp:5432"  //wait until database is started (tcp:$POSTGRESQL_PORT is also supported)